LibraryOfCongress/seeing-lost-enclaves/atmosphere/index.md

 ## Alicia Renee Ball: New Echota

-Hi, my name is Alicia and I am going to demonstrate how Ito use Blender to worldbuild digital environments with dynamic presence.
+Hi, my name is Alicia and I am going to demonstrate how I used Blender to worldbuild digital environments with dynamic presence.

 I have chosen to use a 3D model that I created through a technique known as photogrammetry for this portion of the guide.
 (If you would like to know more about this technique for making 3D models, see the notes in the written guide.
 Please visit this link for more information. [https://en.wikipedia.org/wiki/Photogrammetry](https://en.wikipedia.org/wiki/Photogrammetry))